10 days in Cuba is the perfect amount of time to discover one of the most beautiful and relatively untouched countries in Latin America.

 For the thrill-seekers, you can find some cliff-jumping spots at the cenote which is always good fun!

 After checking out of the guesthouses in Giron, it’s a 2-hour and 30-minute drive to Trinidad stopping in the city of Cienfuegos along the way for lunch.

 We didn’t spend a great deal of time in Cienfuegos but we were able to visit the center square to take some photos, wander down the main walking street and chow down on a delicious meal at a local restaurant.

-This hike in the mountains was definitely the highlight for me during the 10 day Cuba itinerary.
-I am a lover of the outdoors, wildlife and waterfalls so this awesome adventure ticked all boxes!
+This hike in the mountains was definitely the highlight for me.
+I am a lover of the outdoors, wildlife, and waterfalls so this awesome adventure ticked all boxes!

 On the first day of the hike at Sierra del Escambray, we spotted many species of birds, a variety of different plant life and we even spotted a large snake wrapped around a tree.

 Just before lunch, we stopped for a swim inside an epic cave featuring a natural swimming pool filled with fresh, crystalline water.